jtorre20/jtorre20.github.io/_posts/2018-04-12-Youre-Not-Too-Busy-to-Take-a-break.markdown

         <p>When your brain gets tired, you will lose concentration, be less able to absorb information, and be less able to solve problems</p>
 </ol>

+<p>It's not just important to take a break, though.
+Mulitple studies have demonstrated that what you do during your break is just as important.</p>

 <h2>When should you take a break?</h2>

 <ul>